Compression Socks vs Sleeves: Which is Right for You?

 When to Choose Compression Socks

-Compression socks are great for every day wear.
+Compression socks are great for everyday wear to benefit your circulation and prevent vein problems in your lower legs like deep vein thrombosis.
 They offer graduated compression through the ankle and up the calf.
 They also come in higher grades of compression.
-This makes them the optimal choice for those with chronic illness, DVT, plantar fasciitis, and those recovering from surgery.
+This makes them the optimal choice for those with chronic circulation problems, DVT, plantar fasciitis, and those recovering from surgery.
 Think of compression socks as the more effective version of sleeves that will remedy your legs throughout the day.

 When to Choose Compression Sleeves

-While compression socks are more effective than compression sleeves, compression sleeves still have very useful applications.
-Runners love sleeves because they can wear a more padded sock with them while still benefiting from the compression.
-Some individuals with chronic illnesses enjoy compression sleeves in the summer so they can wear sandals and keep their feet cool.
-Compression sleeves are also useful for hikers that do not want to be stuck by thorns on their hike.
+While compression socks are more effective than compression sleeves for improving blood flow, compression sleeves still have very useful applications.
+Runners love sleeves because they can wear a more padded sock with them, while still getting benefits of compression.
+Some individuals with chronic health conditions, like lymphedema, enjoy compression sleeves in the summer so they can wear sandals and keep their feet cool.
+Compression sleeves are also useful for hikers that do not want to be stung by thorns on their hike.

 Can You Wear Compression Sleeves and Socks Together?

 It is not advised to wear compression socks and compression sleeves together.
-This may provide too much constriction to your legs.
+This may cause excessive compression on your legs, and they are more likely to get bunched, which could lead to bruising.
 If you find yourself wanting more of a “squeeze,” consider going up a level in compression.
-The compression levels we offer are as follows (It should be noted that sleevs only come in 15-20 mmHg)

 3 comments